What is SOTP Valuation (Sum of Parts)?

 SOTP Valuation of MOJO Corp

-Should you apply Discounted Cash Flow Approach to Value MOJO?
+Should you apply the Discounted Cash Flow Approach to Value MOJO?

 - Yes, you can.
-However, if you do so, valuation would be technically INCORRECT.
+However, if you do so, the valuation would be technically INCORRECT.

-Should you apply Relative Valuation approach to value MOJO?
+Should you apply the Relative Valuation approach to value MOJO?

-- Reason – If Ecommerce segment is unprofitable, applying a blanket PE multiple for valuing all segments will not make much sense.
-Likewise, banks are correctly valued using Price to Book value approach than the other available multiples.
+- Reason – If the E-commerce segment is unprofitable, applying a blanket PE multiple for valuing all segments will not make much sense.
+Likewise, banks are correctly valued using the Price to Book value approach than the other available multiples.